getodk/docs/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Answer any that apply and delete the others. -->
-## What new issues will need to be opened because of this PR??
+## What new issues will need to be opened because of this PR?

 ## What is left to be done in the addressed issue?